kickstand-ui/documentation/docs/forms/form-field.md

 ## Tooltip Text

-If you need to provide the user with additional information that may not need to be displayed every time a user interacts with the form, you can display it in a tooltip.
+If you need to provide the user with additional information that may not need to be displayed every time a user interacts with the form, you can display it in a [tooltip](../components/tooltip.md).

 <div class="my-xl">
     <ks-form-field
         label="Email"
         type="email"
         tooltip-text="Used for password recovery"
+        tooltip-size="md"
         />
 </div>